oscarbrorsjoberg/howtocuda/info.md

 The word coalesced means that small parts come together as a whole.
 Like combining or merging.
-The term is used in Cuda to describe how memory is to be read by different threads to make execution more efficent.
+The term is used in Cuda to describe how memory is to be read by different threads to make execution more efficient.
-The opposite of coaleced memory read is strided memory read.
+The opposite of coalesced memory read is strided memory read.

-For a more intiuite explanation:
+For a more intuitive explanation:
 [coalesce memory](https://www.youtube.com/watch?v=mLxZyWOI340)

 ### What does it mean to coalesce memory?